The World Day of Prayer and Action for Children: Tackling Poverty to Stop Violence Against Children

 Right now, that world remains a dream for tens of millions of children.
 But it is a dream that I really believe can come true within a single generation, if we can help generate strong political commitment, sustained public action and genuine community participation, including the participation of children and young people themselves as we are doing at this Forum.

-We certainly need to double, triple and quadruple the scale of our programmes, and the intensity of our commitment if we are to end the worst manifestation of child poverty and violence in our lifetime.
+We certainly need to double, triple and quadruple the scale of our programs, and the intensity of our commitment if we are to end the worst manifestation of child poverty and violence in our lifetime.
 Religious leaders are by nature expert communicators, opinion leaders and social mobilisers.
 They are accustomed to translating complex texts into understandable messages.

 We count on you to take a more leading role, joining hands with governments, NGOs, international organizations, the private sector and leaders of civil society to combat child poverty and violence.